 - Nationals and family members of nationals of other EU member states, the EEA and Switzerland, who have EEA frontier worker/self-employed or Swiss frontier employed/self-employed status in the UK.

 - People recognised as refugees by the British Government, and their husbands, wives or civil partners and children or stepchildren.

 - People who have been granted exceptional leave to enter or remain, humanitarian protection or discretionary leave in the UK, and their husbands, wives or civil partners and children or stepchildren.

 - Iraqi nationals who have been given leave to enter the UK under the Iraqi Direct Entry Scheme (also know as the Locally Engaged Staff Assistance Scheme (LESAS)).

 - Anyone who is under 18 and has been granted temporary protection in the UK.

-- Anyone who is the dependant child of a Swiss national.
+- Anyone who is the dependent child of a Swiss national.

-- Anyone who is the dependant child of a Turkish worker.
+- Anyone who is the dependent child of a Turkish worker.

 Check your Eligibility using our SAAS part-time Funding Calculator